rfloarea/seven-in-seven/ruby/README.md

 I'm looking at some professional Ruby code and dam, this stuff is beautiful.
 The sparseness and legibility really speaks to me.
 I feel that I _want_ to code because of it.
 Not that I don't want to in other languages.
 But I can't deny a special draw from Ruby.
 I want to learn her secrets :D

 As an example, here is a gem for [working with Webmentions](https://github.com/indieweb/webmention-client-ruby).
 I find myself wanting to sit down and just read this code.

+2024-10-19
+Modules and classes are starting to be a bit less opaque.
+But all the pieces have not shown themselves to me, not to mention putting them all together.
+I suppose this is what Bruce wants me to be able to work through: how do all the pieces of a language come together to form a useful, coherent whole?

+I realized that my perspective was shifting after landing on the [module Enumerable](https://ruby-doc.org/3.3.5/Enumerable.html#module-Enumerable-label-What-27s+Here) page and the [class Hash](https://ruby-doc.org/3.3.5/Hash.html) page in the docs.
+I can feel that there is something in my mind working to try and understand how these things work together.
+I just have to find the right information to clarify things.
+And to play around with Ruby enough to develop enough intuition.